hashicorp/vault/website/source/docs/internals/plugins.html.md

 share the same memory space as Vault and therefore can only access the interfaces and arguments given to it.
 This also means a crash in a plugin can not crash the entirety of Vault.

+It is possible to enable a custom plugin with a name that's identical to a built-in plugin.
+In such a situation, Vault will always choose the custom plugin when enabling it.

 ## Plugin Communication
 Vault creates a mutually authenticated TLS connection for communication with the